 - Measuring is also a key aspect of this stage.
 While developing, lab testing tools such as Lighthouse should be used to indicate the effect your changes have on performance.
 Keep in mind that changes to one metric can often influence another.
 Once the pages are live, stick to RUM for a more accurate evaluation.

 Creating performance variants can be done in different ways.
 For the purpose of the test, you would want to do so as simply as possible.
 Below are a few options.

 Create a faster page

 - Use a tool like Squoosh to manually optimize the images on your test page

 - Use a tool like Critical to break out and inline critical CSS

-- Implement native lazy loading which isn't supported by all browsers but may still improve performance significantly where supported
+- Implement browser-level lazy loading which isn't supported by all browsers but may still improve performance significantly where supported

 - Remove non-critical analytics tags or load them asynchronously